mdsufz/OrtSuite/README.md

 **OrtSuite workflow**

-**(a)** Protein sequence from samples supplied by the user are clustered using OrthoFinder.

-**(b)** A text file is provided containing a list of identifiers for each reaction in the pathway of interest supplied by the user to retrieve all protein sequences from KEGG.

-**(c)** Sequences mapped to reactions are stored in ORAdb.
+**(Step 1+2)** OrtSuite takes a text file containing a list of identifiers for each reaction in the pathway of interest supplied by the user to retrieve all protein sequences from KEGG Orthology and are stored in ORAdb.
+Subsequently the same list of identifiers is used to obtain the Gene-Protein-Reaction (GPR) rules from KEGG Modules.

+**(Step 3)** Protein sequence from samples supplied by the user are clustered using OrthoFinder.

-**(d)** Functional annotation consists of a two-stage process (relaxed and restrictive search).
-Relaxed search **(e)** performs sequence alignments between 50% of randomly selected sequences from each generated cluster.
-Clusters whose representative sequences share a minimum 0.001 E-value to sequences in reaction set(s) in ORAdb transition to the restrictive search **(f)**.
-Here, all sequences from the cluster is aligned to all sequences in the corresponding reaction set(s) to which they had a hit (Default E-value threshold of 1E-9).
+**(Step 4)** Functional annotation consists of a two-stage process (relaxed and restrictive search).
+Relaxed search performs sequence alignments between 50% of randomly selected sequences from each generated cluster.
+Clusters whose representative sequences share a minimum E-value of 0.001 to sequences in the reaction set(s) in ORAdb transition to the restrictive search .
+Here, all sequences from the cluster are aligned to all sequences in the corresponding reaction set(s) to which they had a hit (default E-value = 1e-9).
+Annotated sequences are further filtered to those with a bit score greater than 50.

-**(g and h)** The annotated sequences are used to identify putative microbial interactions based on their functional potential.

-**(rounded blue rectangles)** Additional constraints can be added to reduce the search space of microbial interactions.
+**(Step 5)** The annotated sequences are used to identify putative microbial interactions based on their functional potential.
+Additional constraints can be added to reduce the search space of microbial interactions (e.g. subsets of reactions required to be performed by single species, transport-related reactions).
+A graphical network based on the reaction set defined by user allows to visualize and filter interactively the results obtained.

 # Overview of OrtSuite